On the characterization of chordal graphs using Horn hypergeometric series: Introduction

-Note that we recover one of the main results of \cite{RadchenkoVilleas2021} (namely Corollary 3.2) from Theorem \ref{genfunintro} and \ref{poegraphintro}, which was proved in \cite{RadchenkoVilleas2021} by entirely different techniques.
-Since the Theorem \ref{genfunintro} holds for any simple graph $\mathcal{G}$, we can compute the multi-colored chromatic polynomials for any cycle graphs $C_n$, and this is done in Read's paper \cite{Read}.
-It is important to note that the authors computed only for $I(C_n, \mathbf x)^{-1}, n\ge 4$ in \cite{RadchenkoVilleas2021} using their techniques, but the general formula for $I(C_n, \mathbf x)^{-q}$ for $n\ge 4$ can be written down easily using our method and a result of Read.
-We can use this information to prove our main theorem without any difficulties, as in \cite{RadchenkoVilleas2021}.
+where $a_r(\mathbf{m})$ defined as above.
+In particular $I(\mathcal{G}, \mathbf{x})^{-q}$ is a Horn hypergeometric series for all $q\ge 1.$ \end{cor} Radchenko and Villegas used ideas coming from the representation theory of quantum affine algebras; they inverted the Nahm system of equations arising from the adjacency matrix of the given graph and, using that, wrote down the formula for the coefficients of the inverse of the multi-variate independence polynomial of chordal graphs and cycle graphs.
+Our method has some advantages as we have that Theorem \ref{genfunintro} holds for any finite simple graph $\mathcal{G}$.
+So, we can compute the generalized chromatic polynomials for even some families of non-chordal graphs; in particular, we could compute this for cycle graphs, which was already done in Read's paper \cite{Read}.
+It is important to note that the authors computed only $I(C_n, \mathbf x)^{-1}, n\ge 4$ in \cite{RadchenkoVilleas2021} using their techniques, but the general formula for $I(C_n, \mathbf x)^{-q}$ for $n\ge 4$ can be easily written down using our method and Read's result.

-\emph{\textbf{Acknowledgment.}{We thank Bernd Sing from the Department of Mathematics, University of the West Indies, Cave Hill, Barbados for providing a copy of Ronald C. Read's article.}}
+Indeed, Read calculated the chromatic polynomials of the clan circuit graphs using mathematical induction and the fundamental recurrence relation of chromatic polynomials called the deletion–contraction recurrence relation.
+Here the \textit{clan circuit of graph} length $n\ge 1$ associated with an $n-$tuple of non-negative integers $(m_1, \ldots, m_n)$ is defined as follows: for each vertex $1\le i \le n$ of $C_n$, we take a complete graph of size $m_i$ and join all the vertices of $i$th complete graph of size $m_i$ and $j$th complete graph of size $m_j$ if there is an edge between the vertices $i$ and $j$ in $C_n.$ Here the complete graph of size $r$ is the graph that has $\{1, \ldots, r\}$ as vertices and any two distinct vertices $1\le i \neq j\le r$ have an edge between them.
+For example $n = 3$ and $m_1 = 2, m_2 = 3$ and $m_3 =1$, we have $C_3(2, 3, 1)$ as shown in Figure \ref{clangraph}.

+However, we have a close relationship between the chromatic polynomials of the clan circuit graphs and generalized chromatic polynomials of cycle graphs; see the section \ref{clanconnection} and Proposition \ref{keyprop} for more details.
+Using Proposition \ref{keyprop} and \cite[Theorem 3]{Read}, we could write down the formula for the generalized chromatic polynomials of cycle graphs. \begin{thm}(\cite[Theorem 3]{Read}) For the cycle graph $C_n$, $n\ge 3$, we have the following formula